• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Two: Melt the butter in your microwave and set aside to cool.
+Two: Melt the butter in the microwave in 20-second bursts until it's melted.
+Set it aside to cool.
 Whisk in the sugars, egg, and vanilla extract.

-Three: Mix the wet ingredients with the dry ingredients and stir through the white chocolate chips until a dough forms.
+Three: Mix the wet ingredients with the dry ingredients until a dough forms.
+Stir in the white chocolate chips.

 Step by step photo instructions for making the Halloween cookies.